molgenis/league-of-robots/roles/logs_server/README.md

 Every logs type, needs it's own server, to which the clients can connect.

 The steps are:
  - in the `static_inventory/logs_library.yml` define a new instance
  - assign the correct `logs_class` variable for individual instance- example 'diagnostics':
      `logs_class: 'development'`
  - deploy the new server and run the `single_group_playbooks/logs.yml` on top of it
  - define the client's environment to use the same type of logs servers - example Hyperchicken:
    (edit the `group_vars/hyperchicken_cluster/vars.yml` and configure the lines) `logs_class: 'development'` or `logs_class: 'diagnostics'` Where the stacks logs servers values are already defined in the `static_inventory/logs_library.yml` file, and in the `group_vars/logs_library/ip_addresses.yml`
  - initialize the apropriate client LOR stack environment and on them deploy the same `single_group_playbooks/logs.yml`
-- in order for jumphost jump to work (explained in VI.) the invididual stack have to have the logs servers added in the `additional_etc_hosts` in the file `group_vars/[stack]/vars.yml` and the `single_role_playbooks/static_hostname_lookup.yml` needs to be run on the jumphosts of that individual stack.
+ - in order for jumphost jump to work (explained in VI.
+   - the invididual stack have to have the logs servers added in the `additional_etc_hosts` in the file `group_vars/[stack]/vars.yml`
+   - `single_role_playbooks/static_hostname_lookup.yml` needs to be run on the jumphosts of that individual stack
+   - the variable `iptables_allow_ssh_inbound` in the `group_vars/logs.yml` must contain correct jumphost's value and iptables redeployed

 ## VI.
 Client connections to the logs server